sliemeobn/elementary/README.md

 ## Future directions

-- Experiment with an `AsyncHTML` type, that can include `await` in bodies, and a `ForEach` type that takes an async sequence
 - Experiment with embedded swift for wasm and bolt a lean state tracking/reconciler for reactive DOM manipulation on top